TheTTimeLives/fts-public-assignment/README.md

 ## Requirements

-Requires at least Angular 17.
+Requires at least Angular 17 and Node 20.11 (Current LTS)

 ## Setup